Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 Peter stood in place a moment.
 "Good.
 It was- It was, y'know, it was fine."
 He probably should've told her about how he'd run around all day being happy and productive and well-adjusted, but his brain was in no condition to be making crap up.

 "Well, now that you're back, I need to be off to bed."
 Aunt May gave one last smile before drifting away into her room.
+Yeah, somehow Peter's answer had failed to grab her interest.

 The moment she was gone, Peter collapsed onto the sofa.
 His eyes squeezed shut.

 "Truth is, Aunt May, today's been kinda stressful."
 Peter's mouth formed the words, but his throat stayed still.
-"I saved a little girl from getting squished in traffic, and as a reward, her mom chewed me out, and then a hooker bled all over me, and I broke my web-shooters for the first time since I built them, so who knows how long it's gonna take to fix 'em?
+"I saved a little girl from getting squished in traffic, and as a reward, her mom chewed me out, and then I broke my web-shooters for the first time since I built them, so who knows how long it's gonna take to fix 'em?
 Oh, and then a crook got away and the cop was real snippy with me.
 See, because when I save people's lives, it's wrong because I can't afford a fancy tower headquarters, not like the illustrious Johnny Storm, see, because he can cash in on his heroism because he doesn't have to wear a mask because- because I guess he doesn't have an aunt with a weak heart or a best friend who'd go all Inigo Montoya if he learned the truth, and he can probably get whatever girl he wants just by telling her his name.
 Oh yeah, have I ever mentioned that before, Aunt May?
 Have I ever mentioned that I spend my free time dressing in a campy costume to fight crime?
 No?
 Well, gosh, I hope that doesn't stress you out or anything."

 Peter shook his head, causing the grizzled face of Captain Stacy to flash through it.
 Well, Peter didn't know for a fact if Gwen's dad knew his secret, but... come on.
 Come onnnn.
 But what was Peter supposed to do, go up to him after criminology and say, "Excuse me, Captain Stacy, I'm constantly battling supervillains and it's traumatized me.
 Can I cry on your shoulder?"
-Yeah, no. Really, there was no one Peter could turn to.

 Peter wondered if it'd be worth it to let the symbiote possess his brain just so he'd have unlimited webs.